This brief will go through the near-term and medium-term actions required to ensure long-term sustainability for the Bay Area Hospital.

 Oregon law already allows the State to make interfund loans to its own agencies for cash-flow needs, but it does not yet extend that tool to public hospital districts.

-The Hospital is supporting legislation that would authorize the State to refinance some or all of Bay Area Hospital’s high-interest private debt through the Unclaimed Property and Estates Fund (ORS 98.389).
+The Hospital is supporting HB 4075, which would authorize the State to refinance some or all of Bay Area Hospital’s high-interest private debt through the Unclaimed Property and Estates Fund (ORS 98.389).

 Key Safeguards in the Proposed Legislation: